-The namedColorStructure is used by the namedColorTag (see 9.2.99), which contains a namedColorArray (see 13.2.1) defined as a tagArrayType with a single zeroTintStucture followed by additional namedColorStructure elements.
-Table 137 shows publically defined element sub-tag members of a namedColorStructure.
+The namedColorStructure is used by the namedColorTag (see 9.2.99), which contains a namedColorArray (see 13.2.1) defined as a tagArrayType with a single tintZeroStructure followed by additional namedColorStructure elements.
+Publically defined element sub-tag members of a namedColorStructure are shown in Table 137.
 Descriptions for each sub-tag member can be found in 12.2.5.2.

-Table 137 - namedColorStructure element tags
+Table 137 - namedColorStructure element sub-tags